Crab Rangoon Recipe

 Slotted Metal Spatula– I like these best for frying because they can withstand very high temperatures, the fine mesh means I can fish out any remaining batter that might be burning and they don’t stick to things easily.

 Heavy Bottom Frying Pan– this will be one of your most used kitchen tools.
 Having something that is heavy bottom will distribute heat better and prevent burning whether you are using an electric or gas range.

 Ramekins– I like giving folks their own individual sauce cups.
 Then you don’t have to worry about double dipping!
 Ramekins are also great for ingredient preparation and baking mini soufflés.

-If you liked Avocado and Crab Rangoons, you’ll love these other easy appetizer recipes!
+If you liked these crab puffs, you’ll love these other easy appetizer recipes!